fuzetsu/zaftig/README.md

 A helper can be a `styleString` or a function that returns a `styleString`.

-If the helper is a function it will receive arguments passed split by space (as seen in the `size` example).
+If the helper is a function it will receive arguments, as seen in the `size` example below.

 ```js
 z.helper({